New Limit on Axion-Like Dark Matter using Cold Neutrons

 To connect the signal amplitude of the neutron asymmetry of Eq.~(\ref{eq:neutronAsymmetry}) to the ALP-gluon-coupling in Eq.~(\ref{eq:axionGluonEDM}) multiple calibration measurements were conducted.
 In these measurements, we created artificial signals by applying homogeneous sinusoidally oscillating magnetic fields of various frequencies and amplitudes $B_a$ parallel to $B_0$ through the entire setup using an additional rectangular Helmholtz-type coil.
 Note, such a field can be interpreted as a corresponding false EDM signal using Eq.~(\ref{eq:precession})

 First, we conducted an offline calibration measurement where we correlated the magnetic field amplitude $B_a$ to the applied oscillating electric current in the auxiliary coil.
 The field was determined at 47~positions over a distance of 5.3~m along the neutron beam path with five fluxgates mounted in a cross-shaped arrangement on a magnetic field mapper.
 The magnetic field was recorded with a sampling rate of 10~kHz for two seconds at each position and a sinusoidal function was fitted to the data.
 The amplitude was averaged over the interaction region and all five fluxgates.
-The calibration parameter was measured to $S_B = (12.13 \pm 0.02)$~$\mu$T~A$^{-1}$.

-A second calibration measurement was performed with neutrons to correlate the amplitude of the oscillating neutron asymmetry in Eq.~(\ref{eq:neutronAsymmetry}) to the same coil currents applied in the first calibration measurement.
+The calibration parameter was measured to $S_B = (12.13 \pm 0.02)$~$\mu$T~A$^{-1}$. \\ A second calibration measurement was performed with neutrons to correlate the amplitude of the oscillating neutron asymmetry in Eq.~(\ref{eq:neutronAsymmetry}) to the same coil currents applied in the first calibration measurement.
 Here, we acquired the neutron asymmetry for 60~seconds at a sampling rate of 4~kHz and performed again a sinusoidal fit to the data.
 This resulted in a value of $S_A = (11.5 \pm 0.5)$~A$^{-1}$ for frequencies below 5~Hz.
 Together, the two calibration measurements are used to translate the amplitude of an oscillating neutron asymmetry into a corresponding (pseudo-)magnetic field amplitude via

 The factor of 4.2/3 comes from the fact that the magnetic and the electric interaction length are different as shown in Fig.~\ref{fig:setupSchematic}.
 The resulting calibration curve as a function of frequency is presented in Fig.~\ref{fig:calibration}.